nbari/zunzuncito/docs/Quickstart.rst

    callable = app

-To trace all the requests you could and append to the headers the 'REQUEST_ID' use::
+For this case, to append to all your responses the custom *tracking ID* use::

     app = zunzuncito.ZunZun(root, versions, hosts, routes, rid='TRACK_ID')